OrbitNavJS/ThreeJSWorldInHand/README.md

     renderer.setRenderTarget(controls.navigationRenderTarget);
     renderer.render(scene, camera);

+    /*
-    // Call update whenever you have rendered something new into navigationRenderTarget controls.update();
+    Call update whenever you have rendered something new into navigationRenderTarget.
+    By default, this copies the content rendered into navigationRenderTarget onto the canvas.
+    This should always be faster than re-rendering the scene onto the canvas.
+    To explicitely disable this behaviour, call controls.update(false) */
+    controls.update();

-    // Render to the canvas
+    // Render to the canvas if you called controls.update(false) /*
     renderer.setRenderTarget(null);
     renderer.render(scene, camera);
+    */
 }

 // Resize the renderer and WorldInHandControls on canvas resize